delcastanher/delcastanher.github.io/content/posts/tiff-compression-in-java.md

 author: "Ricardo Delcastanher"
 ---

-When [writing a Tiff file using the standard ImageIO API in Java](/posts/convert-pdf-to-tiff-in-java-with-apache-pdfbox/#convert-a-multi-page-pdf-into-a-multi-page-tiff), you must initialize a `TIFFImageWriter` variable.
+When [writing a Tiff file using the standard ImageIO API in Java](/posts/convert-pdf-to-tiff-in-java-with-apache-pdfbox/#convert-a-multi-page-pdf-into-a-multi-page-tiff), you must initialize a `TIFFImageWriter` object.

 ```Java
 ImageWriter writer = ImageIO.getImageWritersByFormatName("TIFF").next();